ddev/ddev/docs/content/developers/building-contributing.md

 ## Open in Gitpod

-Gitpod.io provides a quick preconfigured ddev experience in the browser, so you can test your PR (or someone else's) easily and without setting up an environment.
+Gitpod.io provides a quick preconfigured DDEV experience in the browser, so you can test your PR (or someone else's) easily and without setting up an environment.
 In any PR you can use the URL `https://gitpod.io/#https://github.com/drud/ddev/pulls/<YOURPR>` to open that PR and build it in Gitpod.

-To just open and work on ddev you can use the button below.
+To just open and work on DDEV you can use the button below.
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/drud/ddev)

 If you want to run a web project in there, you can just check it out into `/workspace/<yourproject>` and use it as usual.
 The things you're familiar with work as expected, except that `ddev-router` does not run, and

 A dummy project for gitpod is provided by default in /workspace/d9simple.
 You can just `ddev poweroff` and use your own.

-## Making changes to ddev images
+## Making changes to DDEV images

-If you need to make a change to one of the ddev images, you can make the change, but then it has to be built with a specific tag, and the tag has to be updated in `pkg/versionconstants/versionconstants.go`.
+If you need to make a change to one of the DDEV images, you can make the change, but then it has to be built with a specific tag, and the tag has to be updated in `pkg/versionconstants/versionconstants.go`.
 So for example, make a change to containers/ddev-webserver/Dockerfile, then built it:

 ```bash
 cd containers/ddev-webserver